davidhuser/dhis2-pk/README.md

 ## Usage
 * Run `<scriptname>.py --argument1=<something>` and the arguments as required.
 It should be callable from anywhere, no need to change directories.
 * Be sure the specified user has the authorities to run these tasks for the specified DHIS2 server.
-Test it with `--server=play.dhis2.org/demo --username=admin --password=district`
-* It logs to a log file called `dhis2-pocket-knife`
+* Logs to a log file called `dhis2-pocket-knife`

 ## Bulk sharing settings of objects